-The course makes considerable use of diagrams and you will be expected to submit your own in answer to assessment questions.
-A software requirements tool for use in practical exercises is distributed with the study materials, however, in order to make the course more accessible, use of this tool is not compulsory; you may use whatever means you wish to draw diagrams.
+The module makes considerable use of diagrams and you will be expected to submit your own in answer to assessment questions.
+A software requirements tool for use in practical exercises is distributed with the study materials, however, in order to make the module more accessible, use of this tool is not compulsory; you may use whatever means you wish to draw diagrams.
 Part of the assessment requires access to electronic material from the dedicated website.
 The study materials are available in Adobe Portable Document Format (PDF) with the exception of the brought-in-book.
 Therefore, you might need to spend considerable amounts of time using a personal computer and the internet.
-If you have a computer with screen reading and synthetic speech facilities you will need to check that these will work with the study material and software well in advance of starting the course.
+If you have a computer with screen reading and synthetic speech facilities you will need to check that these will work with the study material and software well in advance of starting the module.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

 The set book, Mastering the Requirements Process, edition 2, by Suzanne Robertson and James Robertson, published by Addison-Wesley; supporting study texts, a set of published articles, software, module website, online forums, wiki.

 Access to the internet is essential, since some study materials are available only on the module website and you will have to access the module wiki to engage in the collaborative activities.
 You also need to use the internet to submit your assignments to your tutor.